ahadahmed/co2pluse/README.md

 2. Start the application with `java -jar target/co2-pulse-0.0.1-SNAPSHOT.jar`

-## Assignment
+## Task Overview
 The task is to build a service capable of collecting data from hundreds of thousands of sensors and alert if the CO2 concentrations reach critical levels.

 ## Acceptance criteria
   • The service should be able to receive measurements from each sensor at the rate of 1 per minute